(Updated January 18, 2021)

 As a single mom, we’ve never got enough time to balance everything.

-Indeed, we try to balance our child-rearing, finances, career and our own self-being.
-We need to juggle these well while staying sane or else everything will fall apart.
+Indeed, we try to balance our child-rearing, finances, career, and our own self-being.
+We need to juggle these well while staying sane, or else everything will fall apart.

 How to Save Money as Single Moms

-- Enlist family help
+Enlist family help.

-- Teach your kids that fun doesn’t have to be expensive
+Teach your kids that fun doesn’t have to be expensive.

 Why not take your kids to the park such as the Quezon City Memorial Park, La Mesa Watershed, or the Ninoy Aquino Parks and Wildlife Center.
-Bring your lunch and snacks to have a picnic and you will be surprised how your kids will love it.
+Bring your lunch and snacks to have a picnic, and you will be surprised how your kids will love it.

-- Stick to your shopping list
+Stick to your shopping list.

 If you are not planning to buy a treat for your children, it is best to leave them at home with a trusted adult.

-- Create a budget plan
+Create a budget plan.

 Not an exciting suggestion?
 Of course, if you want to save up money, you need to track your expenses no matter how tedious it is at first.
-You might get surprised on your spending behavior.
+You might get surprised by your spending behavior.

 Take the pen and paper wherever you go and whisk it out every time you spend on something.
 You may also do this with your smartphone.
 It depends on your preferences.